For Russians, a German guy attempted to spy on Parliament.

 The West has accused Russia of poisoning Navalny in August 2020 using the Soviet-era nerve toxin Novichok, which the Kremlin denies.

 Before returning to Moscow many months later, Navalny was treated in Berlin.
-Navalny was detained upon arrival at the airport, prompting calls for his release from the West.

-A Russian scientist working in Germany was seized by German authorities in June.
-Brief News from Washington Newsday.
+When you arrive at the airport, Brief News from Washington Newsday.